Certificate Admissions Information

 - A Bachelor’s degree from an accredited university with a GPA of 3.0 or higher (GPA <3.0 is evaluated on a case-by-case basis)

 - The desire to pursue a career in health professions (medicine, dentistry, biomedical research, etc.)

-- Satisfactory completion of all prerequisite courses for medical, dental, veterinary or other healthcare-related schools prior to acceptance
+- Satisfactory completion (C or better) of all prerequisite courses for medical, dental, veterinary or other healthcare-related schools prior to acceptance

 |Biology||One year of college level general biology courses (two semesters or equivalent)|

 |Chemistry||One year of college level general chemistry courses (two semesters or equivalent)|

 |Organic Chemistry||One year of college level organic chemistry courses (two semesters or equivalent)|